remla23-team3/operation/README.md

 # Operation
-# Prerequasites for each assignment
+# Prerequisites for each assignment

 Make sure you have installed minikube!
-Create the credentials to pull the images from the Github Crate Registry.
+Create the credentials to pull the images from the Github Container Registry.
 Do this with the following command.

 ```bash
 kubectl create secret docker-registry registry-credentials \